fullcalendar/fullcalendar-docs/_docs-v6/multimonth-view/multimonth-stack.md

 Months are separate by month headers that stick to the top of the scroll container.
 The text of the header is controlled by [multiMonthTitleFormat](multiMonthTitleFormat).

+There are numerous other options throughout the docs that affect the display of Multi-Month view, such as the [date/time display options](date-display) and [locale-related options](localization).

 ## Without Month Headers